spacetelescope/jdaviz/docs/imviz/plugins.rst

 For a simple subset, you can edit its parameters by changing the values in the corresponding editable text fields.
 Once you have entered the new value(s), click :guilabel:`Update` to apply.
-You should see the subset parameters and shape both update concurrently.
+You should see the subset parameters, shape, and orientation (if applicable) all update concurrently.

-.. note:: Angle is currently uneditable.
+Angle is counter-clockwise rotation around the center in degrees.

 .. _imviz-link-control: